alexrus28996/react-native-threadforge/packages/react-native-threadforge/README.md

 # react-native-threadforge

-A tiny helper that lets React Native apps run real JavaScript functions on background threads.
-Pass a serializable function to `threadForge.runFunction`, keep the UI responsive, and receive results back as promises.
+A powerful library that enables React Native apps to run JavaScript functions on background threads.
+Pass serializable functions to `threadForge.runFunction`, keep your UI responsive, and receive results back as promises.

-This README is intentionally simple so you can copy-paste the snippets straight into your project.
+This README provides practical examples you can copy-paste directly into your project.

 ---